STAT545-UBC/STAT545-UBC-original-website/packages04_foofactors-package-01.md

 #> Loading foofactors
 ```

-Learn the keyboard and menu shortcuts for this:
+Learn the keyboard and menu shortcuts for this.
+In RStudio:

   * Windows & Linux: Ctrl + Shift + L
   * Mac: Cmd + Shift + L